chhavip/Git-Guide/README.md

   `git branch -a` will give you all the branches your local and remote repositories have

   `git branch -d the_local_branch` will delete a local branch that you had by the given name.
-Make sure you dont have any lose    ends in the branch or a delte won't be allowed.
+Make sure you dont have any loose ends in the branch or a delete won't be allowed.
    After deleting the local branch, if you wish to delete the remote branch of the same name, use:

   `git push origin :the_remote_branch` but be careful while using this.